Fellowship Curriculum

 • gain leadership & hospitality skills

-Common Meals are on Thursday evenings from 6-9 PM.
+Common Meals are every other Thursday evening from 6-9 PM.

 Mentorship